 The course is for students who wish to follow a career in mechanical/manufacturing engineering and electrical/electronic engineering.
 You will learn how to use engineering manuals and workshop diagrams and learn how to use different engineering machinery and equipment, basic electronics and welding.
 This is Ideal if you are considering a career in mechanical/manufacturing or electrical/electronic engineering.

-You should have 2 GCSE's at Grade 4/C or above in Mathematics, English and Science, including grade 4 in Mathematics or a relevant Level 1 qualification.
+You will need 2 GCSE's ar grade 4-9 including grade 4 in Maths.
+Or a relevant Level 1 qualification.

 What will be assessed?

 This qualification is made up of units to which appropriate assessment methods have been applied.
 The units contain the learning outcomes and the assessment criteria that the learner is to be assessed against.